BlueQuesday Tips

 BlueQ Tip #6: QCN Introduction

 QCN stands for Questions, Comments, and Needs.
-A box with these blank cards (Fig. 1) should be in or near each supply node and available to all staff to fill out and submit to their manager for approval.
+A box with these blank cards (fig. 1) should be in or near each supply node and available to all staff to fill out and submit to their manager for approval.
 Supply Chain Specialists should collect the cards from these boxes on a regular basis (weekly tends to work best) and pass them on to the BlueBelt or supervisor.

 The next step in the QCN process is for a BlueBelt or supply chain leader to enter the card information into the BlueQ Analytics QCN Dashboard (if more info is needed, they should contact the originating clinical manager).
 Supervisors and BlueBelts will then process requests on a first-come, first-served basis unless marked urgent or otherwise.